 Transfer the dish to the hob over a low heat and stir in the cocoa powder.
 Cook gently for a couple of minutes.
 Stir in the sour cream and serve.

+Though not a particularly attractive finished dish, the Carne Con Chile was absolutely delicious.
+We enjoyed it with tortilla crisps, raw red onion and more sour cream.
 This is good, hearty cooking and I look forward to enjoying other recipes from the book soon.

 If you decide to buy this book after reading our content, please consider clicking through our affiliate link, located within the post and in the footnote below.

 Valentine Warner’s The Good Table is published by Mitchell Beazley (RRP £25).
 Kavey Eats received a review copy from the publisher.